 Based in the area around the city in which the Project's Beta team is based, the Collective seek to destroy the Project.
 Though they are a powerful force in their own right as the second campaign develops it becomes clear that something has infiltrated their systems and is secretly pulling their strings.

 In the final campaign among the Rocky Mountains the player must take on NEXUS, a force led absolutely by a mysterious artificial intelligence capable of corrupting electronic systems and subverting them towards its own goals.

 On December 4, 2004, following a 2003 petition by the fan community Pumpkin-2 to get the rights from Eidos, the source code for the PC release and most of the game assets (not including music and video sequences), were released under the GNU General Public License, effectively making the game free for anybody to distribute and modify, and the Warzone 2100 Project (originally: "Warzone 2100 Resurrection Project") was started to improve and port the game to other platforms, with it's first major release on June 11, 2005, available for GNU/Linux and Windows, with the first Mac port available in 2006.
 During this period an alternate Creative Commons licensed soundtrack by Chojun and Michael Bethencourt was created for the game.

 On June 10, 2008 the game's license was clarified to liberate all game assets, including the previously unavailable music and cutscenes, as well as some previously PlayStation exclusive music, which was then added to the open source release.

-The free, open source version of the game is still in active development at http://www.wz2100.net, with graphical additions such as shaders, anti-aliasing, higher resolution textures and an entirely new texture rendering system allowing for smoother transitions between terrain types.
+The free, open source version of the game is still in active development by the Warzone 2100 Project at https://www.wz2100.net, with graphical additions such as shaders, anti-aliasing, higher resolution textures and an entirely new texture rendering system allowing for smoother transitions between terrain types.